 ‘Something that happens as a consequence’ – that’s how results are defined by Dictionary.com.
 Unfortunately, defining results within organizations is a lot more complex.

 Confusion starts with the terms used to describe the results of a project, strategy or anything else.
 For example, what is the difference between a goal, an objective and a result?
 There are quantitative and qualitative metrics as well as leading and lagging indicators.
 There are even different types of results ranging from outcomes to outputs.
 There are proxy results too.

-The result of this confusion about results is a proliferation of metrics and KPi’s – some of which may even be contradictory even competing.
-Not surprisingly this can lead to confusion about how results should be measured and a mismatch of expectation regarding success.
+Confusion about results often leads to a proliferation of metrics and KPi’s – some of which may even be contradictory even competing.
+Not surprisingly, this can lead to confusion about how results should be measured and a mismatch of expectations regarding success.
 Thus, management by objectives often ends up being more an art than a science.